Career and Technical Education

-Welcome to the Career Technical Education (CTE) unit at Minnesota State Colleges and Universities.
+Welcome to the Career and Technical Education (CTE) unit at Minnesota State Colleges and Universities.
 We partner closely with the Office of College and Career Success at the Minnesota Department of Education to prepare students to enter high skill, high wage or high demand employment in Minnesota.

 News and Announcements